Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
-* Make it so only normal powerup drops are from the powerup cycle
-* Make Shang power switches do things when only one is turned on
+* Shang: make power switches do things when only one is turned on
-* Fix zombie pathing on Five going to different floors
+* Five: fix zombie pathing going to different floors
 * Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Add collision boxes near invincibilty spots on maps
-* Fix fx inside top of Wunderwaffe on COTD
 * Moon: fix sliding sound keep playing when off object
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)